 "Really awesome job!
 Definitely know what you were talking about showed a ton of passion!

 Would definitely attend different info sessions!
+Thank you!"

 Bryant University Student

 - Dating Violence 101